goslo/AVR-Projects/AVR-SDK1/Blink_Led_Bitwise/readme.txt

-Blink bit 7 LED using a bitwisw XOR, this toggles the bit in 1 line
+Blink bit 7 LED using a bitwise XOR, this toggles the bit in 1 line